kapitsa2811/PatternRecognition_TeamTasks/Exercise_3/README.md

 ## Results
 Because we do not have the possibility to access performant computers / clusters.
 We had to limit the amount of test files we used for the results.
 Therefore we picked 50 images at random from the test set.
-TOOn average the precision was : 18% , the recall: 7%
+The average the precision was : 18% , the recall: 7%

 ## Conclusion